TransBioInfoLab/pathwayPCA_PROTEOMICS_Supplement/README.md

 ## Reports
 The main workflow document is written as a single report.
+The user guides for this package are hosted on [our package website](https://gabrielodom.github.io/pathwayPCA/).
 We provide the rendered report in both MS Word (.docx) and Webpage (.html) forms.
 The packages you will need to replicate this work are:

 - [`pathwayPCA`](https://doi.org/10.18129/B9.bioc.pathwayPCA) (Bioconductor)
 - [`tidyverse`](https://www.tidyverse.org/) (CRAN)